 Happy Chinese New Year to everyone celebrating!
 Today is the first day of Chinese New Year, and I’m out visiting relatives and gorging on CNY goodies, but here’s a look back at my first-ever visit to Chinatown in the weekend leading up to CNY.

-Here’s what I came away with, and what I hope will prepare you appropriately for the experience!
 I mostly snapped pix with my iphone 5, but have also included with some nicer photos from other folk with better cameras to better showcase some of the festivities.

-WALK DOWN THE STREETS AND CHECK OUT THE CHINATOWN LIGHT UP
+CHECK OUT THE CHINATOWN LIGHT UP

 Every year, the main roads and pedestrian areas in the Chinatown area are lit up in celebration of Chinese New Year.
 It usually starts 3-4 weeks before the actual Chinese New Year celebration.